 There are many documents needed when transferring a business: the stock purchase agreement or asset purchase agreement, assignment and assumption agreements, deeds, consents, tax filings, among others.
 You should consult a New York business attorney to negotiate, draft and/or review these instrumental agreements and documents which are necessary to transfer the business.

-The most important document in a business sale is the “purchase agreement” (also known as the “sales agreement” or “acquisition agreement”) — and will be in the form of a stock purchase or asset purchase.
+The most important document in a business sale is the “purchase agreement” (also known as the “sales agreement” or “acquisition agreement”), which will be in the form of a stock purchase or asset purchase.
 To protect yourself as the buyer, your attorney should prepare the first draft of this document.
 Otherwise, if the seller’s attorney prepares the sales agreement it can be one-sided, or worse yet, if the attorney is not too experienced, it might not cover the terms and conditions to the business sale that properly encompasses the complexity of the business or transaction.

 Once the purchase agreement has been finalized, your business attorney can prepare the “closing checklist” of all of the consents, documents, filings, and agreements that need to be prepared and executed, and a list of all contingencies that need to occur on or before the “closing.”